Russell C. Simon

 When do my Chapter 13 Plan Payments start and where do I send them?

 The law requires that your Plan payments must begin within thirty (30) days from the date on which your case was filed.
 If you are unsure of the filing date, please consult your attorney or refer to the electronic receipt or file stamp date located on your copy of your bankruptcy petition.
-Please keep in mind that if you entered into a Wage Withholding Order (so that your Plan payments are deducted from your paycheck), it is still your responsibility to make all of your Plan payments until your employer starts deducting them from your paycheck.

-Chapter 13 Trustee
+Russell C. Simon, Chapter 13 Trustee

 P.O.
 Box 1898